tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Dr Sing Kong Yuen, BVMS (Glasgow), MRCVS

-Case written: 15 June 2006
+Case written: 15 June 2009

 Updated:

-Right fore paw gigantic wart and granuloma.
-Dwarf Hamster.
-1year+.
-Toa Payoh Vets "No paw amputation," the young lady was adamant during her first consultation with me.
+"No paw amputation," the young lady was adamant during her first consultation with me.
 Therefore, I deep-froze the wart partially over 3 days so as not to compromise the blood supply.
-This is where the application of anatomy is practised.
-Without the knowledge of anatomy, the vet will deep freeze 100% of the wart.
+This is where the application of anatomy was practised.
+Without the knowledge of anatomy, the vet would deep freeze 100% of the wart at one session, killing off all blood vessel cells as well as the tumour.

-In this case, paw amputation will solve all problems for the owner.
-No front paw, no wart recurrence.
-In considering surgery, know the blood supply to the surgical site.
-Vet students will find that "anatomy becomes alive" if only the Anatomy Professor can illustrate with real cases instead of droning on with the boring lecture notes on various branches of the blood supply to the paw, making the students sleep.
 I was one who found it hard to stay awake during my Anatomy lectures at Glasgow University some 40 years ago.
 There was no internet to view cases.
 The Glasgow Library had books which were dusty and brown and were probably 100 years old.
 But now, students are so fortunate to live in the Golden Age of the Internet.

-Back from digression, in my first surgery, I had deep frozen the front paw wart in stages to preserve the blood circulation.
+I had deep frozen the front paw wart in two sessions so as to preserve the blood circulation.
 The cost to the owner was high due to the need to hospitalise the hamster for more than 14 days to be given nursing and medication.
-Some pictures of the first surgery are shown below.

 Vet students: Do you know which blood vessels supplying the paw had been "deep frozen" causing gangrene of the paw?
 Check out your anatomy book.
 Your lecturer may just test you on the blood supply to the paw during the examination.
 Be prepared.